Economic Indicators of Pakistan in 2026: A Comprehensive Analysis

 12. International Worker Remittances

 Keeping in mind the economic indicators of Pakistan, experts and market reports suggest Pakistan is targeting around $41 billion in remittances during the fiscal year 2025-26.
-The biggest remittances sender countries included Saudi Arabia, United Arab Emirates (UAE), United Kingdom, United States, Other contributors: Oman, Qatar, Italy, Spain, Canada, Australia, etc.
+The biggest remittances sender countries included Saudi Arabia, United Arab Emirates (UAE), United Kingdom, United States, Other contributors: Oman, Qatar, Italy, Spain, Canada, Australia, etc. In the coming times, foreign remittances can be affected due to the Iran-USA-Israel War.

 Conclusion